-Higher tier ticket queues have relatively few tickets and a lower ticket-to-advocate ratio.
+Higher tier ticket queues have relatively few tickets and a lower ticket-to-agent ratio.
 With shorter queues, it's not as time consuming or chaotic for advocates to scroll through and open individual tickets.

-Additionally, higher tier advocates specialize in specific product areas, so it makes more sense for them to pick and choose their tickets.
+Additionally, higher tier agents specialize in specific product areas, so it makes more sense for them to pick and choose their tickets.

-Tier 1, on the other hand, has "not a lot of depth but a lot of breadth"--a high volume of tickets that don't require intensely specialized knowledge to solve.
+Tier 1 has a high volume of tickets that don't require intensely specialized knowledge to solve.

-As a result, we decided to try it out initially with only Tier 1 and Tier 2 advocates.
+As a result, we decided to try it out initially with only Tier 1 and Tier 2 agents.

 Piloting and gathering feedback

 A pre-selected pilot group tried out the Play button for 30 days.
-Managers of pilot group advocates also set up regular meetings with them to gather feedback and review their ticket stats (see Advocate feedback below).
+Managers of pilot group agents also set up regular meetings with them to gather feedback and review their ticket stats (see Agent feedback below).
 Each day, we sent surveys to the pilot group to gather their feedback.
-The surveys asked about the advocates' overall experience, how much their workflow felt disrupted, and general comments on what they thought.
-We tracked this feedback, in addition to other key metrics, in an Insights dashboard.
+The surveys asked about the overall experience, how much their workflow felt disrupted, and general comments on what they thought.
+We tracked this feedback, in addition to other key metrics, in a dashboard.

 What we've learned

-We tracked advocate feedback and ticket metrics throughout our initial Play button pilot.
+We tracked agent feedback and ticket metrics throughout our initial Play button pilot.